 Results

 We have reported mean difference in a previous paper (Jörges & López-Moliner, 2019).
 In the following, we thus limit ourselves to analyzing the influence of gravity on the precision of responses in preparation for the simulations we are conducting after.
-We used a slightly different, more liberal outlier analysis for this project to make sure that we don’t lose any variability present in participants’ responses.
+We used a slightly different, more liberal outlier analysis for this project to make sure that we do not lose any variability present in participants’ responses.
 We also exclude all data collected from the author (s10; all 1344 trials).
 Further, we exclude all trials where subjects pressed the button before the target disappeared (38 trials) or where the temporal error was greater than 2 s (178 trials).
 Overall, we excluded 1.6% of all trials from the nine participants included in the analysis.
 To make it easier to compare temporal errors across conditions, we then computed the error ratio: